vinsfortunato/hid4flutter/README.md

 List<HidDevice> devices = await Hid.getDevices(vendorId: 0x55, productId: 0x13);

 // Since multiple devices can match the same vendorId
-//and productId, get the first device or null.
+// and productId, get the first device or null.
 HidDevice? device = devices.firstOrNull;

 // Do something with the device